swarmfund/swarm-psim/README.md

 - Field names should be named using snake\_case.

+- `logan.New()` must be called only once over application, and then the `*logan.Entry` must be passed to all child functions and services.

 - For the complex types (structs) being put into fields [GetLoganFields()](https://gitlab.com/distributed_lab/logan/v3/fields/main.go) interface method should be implemented.